 Prototype and Tasks

 The object of the study was the interactive prototype of a facility management system.
 Its main functionality was to give an overview of a building (floors and rooms), adjust the temperature and assign the right employee to arising problems in order to solve them.
-(For a more detailed overview of the prototype and its design see also the blog article from January.)

 The participants first had to increase the temperature in the building.
 The result of this increase was an overheated server in the building.
 The participants then had to navigate to the source of the error and assign the IT Administrator to this problem in order for her to solve it.